EuroTUG/eurotug.github.io/index.md

 The registration is *free of charge*.

-If you have any questions or trouble with the registration, feel free to contact as via email at [a.heinlein@tudelft.nl](mailto:a.heinlein@tudelft.nl).
+If you have any questions or trouble with the registration, feel free to contact us via email at [a.heinlein@tudelft.nl](mailto:a.heinlein@tudelft.nl).

 ## Scientific programme